William-Olson/k-means/README.md

   - I wanted to learn some rust
   - rust is awesome

+## Description

-The program reads in a data file (see input.txt), and groups the data objects (lines in the data file) into clusters based on similarity between other data objects in the data set with respect to the k constraint (cluster count).
+The program reads in a data file (see input/input1.txt), and groups the data objects (lines in the data file) into clusters based on similarity between other data objects in the data set with respect to the k constraint (desired number of clusters).

 The k-means algorithm uses the Euclidean distance approach to calculate the similarity/dissimilarity between data objects/centroids.

 ## build/run instructions

-First make sure you have rust installed, & clone this repo.
+First make sure you have [rust][rustsite] installed, & clone this repo.

 Then do a build (optional):